FilippoMoro/filippomoro.github.io/_posts/2024-11-14-The-Memory-Technology-Landscape.md

 However, the semiconductor industry still has some tricks up it sleaves, and it's ready to play them all to assure the continuation of SRAM scaling.
 - **Nanosheet transistors**: the next generation of transistor promises higher integration density, guaranteeing the continuation of SRAM scaling
-- **(Backside power rails)[https://www.intel.com/content/www/us/en/newsroom/news/powervia-test-shows-industry-leading-performance.html]**: an option mainly researhced by Intel.
+- **[Backside power rails](https://www.intel.com/content/www/us/en/newsroom/news/powervia-test-shows-industry-leading-performance.html)**: an option mainly researhced by Intel.
-- **(Forksheet Transistor)[https://spectrum.ieee.org/forksheet-transistor]**: a development of Gate-All-Around transistor enabling greater transistor density.
+- **[Forksheet Transistor](https://spectrum.ieee.org/forksheet-transistor)**: a development of Gate-All-Around transistor enabling greater transistor density.
-- **(Complementary 3D stacked logics)[https://www.allaboutcircuits.com/news/from-finfets-to-cfets-imecs-plan-for-continued-transistor-scaling/]**: a potentially disruptive technology whereby p- and n-mos transistors can be stacked on top of each other, offering clear scaling advantages even compared to ultimate nanosheet transistors.
+- **[Complementary 3D stacked logics](https://www.allaboutcircuits.com/news/from-finfets-to-cfets-imecs-plan-for-continued-transistor-scaling/)**: a potentially disruptive technology whereby p- and n-mos transistors can be stacked on top of each other, offering clear scaling advantages even compared to ultimate nanosheet transistors.

 ======